 So it was genuine privilege to introduce US teachers to Learn Chemistry, the Royal Society of Chemistry’s learning resource platform.
 Learn Chemistry curates thousands of fantastic resources and activities and makes them easy to find.
 It solves the resource problem: it’s quick and the results are always useful.

-Teach Pitch is a platform that’s taking a different approach to solving the same problem.
+Teach Pitch [link no longer available] is a platform that’s taking a different approach to solving the same problem.
 It’s aim is to provide teachers of all subjects with a searchable repository of online learning material tagged by subject, time to complete and learning level (by age).

 Teach Pitch allows it’s users to curate resources and share collections.
 While this is augmented with in-house curation, the result, at least for the moment, is that the quality of the content isn’t always great.
 You can search the database by content type (video, audio, tests, lesson plans) or even source (such as Khan Academy or Edutopia).
 Currently most of the chemistry resources on the site appear to be university lecture videos or notes.

 The platform currently boasts thousands of users; like any social network, its utility is closely tied to the uptake of the service by the community.